One-dimensional scaling limits in a planar Laplacian random growth model: Analysis of the slit map

 after a change of variables.
 Since $\int_0^{\infty}(1+u^2)^{-\eta/2}\dx u$ is now finite, the upper bound follows.
 Similar reasoning together with the assumption that $\parsig\leq t^{1/2}$ yields the lower bound on the integral.
-The estimates on the normalized derivative for $\eta>1$ follow upon dividing through in Lemma \ref{slitmapderivativebds} by the total mass $Z_t^*$. \end{proof}
+The estimates on the normalized derivative follow upon dividing through by $Z_t^*$ in Lemma \ref{slitmapderivativebds}. \end{proof}